GCS students get real-world experience in the production of our school yearbook and student newsletter.

 The yearbook staff uses their school-issued laptops and the Walsworth Online Design desktop publishing program to create fun designs and effects, including cut-outs, clipping paths, ghosted photos, torn photos, text on a path and more.
 Students practice creating, editing and publishing spreads to create the yearbook.
 Those with an interest in photography use the staff Cannon camera to photograph all the campus happenings.

-“The Crusader” is our newsletter for students produced weekly by students in the GCS Leadership Course.
+“The Crusader” is our newsletter for students produced weekly by students in the GCS Journalism Course.
 The course is offered during both semesters as an elective credit.
 The student newsletter provides a platform for students to write and report about what matters to them most.

 Fostering skills of journalism, reporting, graphic design, web publishing and photography, the newsletter gives students real-life experience in the world of communications.
 The newsletter staff publishes the newsletter in an online format for digital distribution.